johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 1
+- Completed: 2
-- In Progress: Project Structure Setup
+- In Progress: Core UI Components Development
-- Next Priority: Project Structure Setup
+- Next Priority: Core UI Components Development

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*